ajtoussaint/Graduate_Thesis/Notes/Datasets/MATH.md

 Dataset provided by iFLYTEK Co from a widely-used online learning system: Zhixue.
 The dataset does not appear to be publicly available.
-It was used in [[Wang, Fei et al. 2022]].
+It was used in [[Wang, Fei, et al. 2022]].